-C. No filing fee shall be charged the plaintiff at the time the petition is filed.
-The Court may assess court costs and filing fees to either party at the hearing on the petition.
+f.:\The petition forms shall be provided by the Clerk of the Comi.
+The District Comi shall develop a standard form for the petition.
+No filing fee shall be charged the plaintiff at the time the petition is filed.
+The Comi may assess court costs and filing fees to either party at the hearing on the petition.

-D. The plaintiff shall prepare the petition as set forth above or, at the request of the plaintiff, the Clerk of the Court or the victim-witness coordinator shall prepare or assist the plaintiff in preparing the same.
+D:- c.The plaintiff shall prepare the petition as provided by the Court, or at the request of the plaintiff, the Clerk of the Court or the victim support person may prepare or assist the plaintiff in preparing the same.